 Then pull the straps off the trees and roll them back into shape as before and put them back into the strap bag.
-Once you get quick with it, setting up and breaking down won’t take you more then a few minutes.
+Once you get quick with it, setting up and breaking down won’t take you more than a few minutes.

-Obviously this hammock is packed with pros and very few cons.
-You do however need to worry about things piercing or burning the hammock, and it’s primarily meant for the summer time.
-So unless you’re expecting a winter hammock that’s fire proof, you can easily see how the hammock’s pros far outweigh it’s cons!
+Obviously, this hammock is packed with pros and very few cons.
+You do however need to worry about things piercing or burning the hammock, and it’s primarily meant for the summertime.
+So unless you’re expecting a winter hammock that’s fireproof, you can easily see how the hammock’s pros far outweigh its cons!

 This hammock is an absolute must-have for anyone who enjoys camping.
 Whether you are a weekend warrior or a Music Festival Junkie, this hammock is the exact solution to the problem that you didn’t even know you had.
 Use it just once, and you’ll immediately realize just how wonderful this design is.

 The All-Outdoors Guide team is comprised of enthusiastic experts that enjoy helping others that aspire to be better at outdoor fun.
 Part of that is making sure you have the right gear and information when it’s time to go out and have fun.
 Some of our team have accomplished amazing feats like climbing 6000 feet to the top of mountains, others have explored every dirt trail they could find and we even have some people that have backpacked solo on various continents.
 No matter what our readers want to learn and do, our team is here to help them accomplish those goals.